To help you understand the OVA file, consider the following sequence of events

 NOTE: You should select the option to reinitialize the MAC address.
 Every machine on the Internet needs a unique Mac address or conflicts may occur when using the network.
 If you forgot to click this option during install, you can do it later by choosing Settings | Network | Advanced from the VirtualBox menu before you launch your Lubuntu VM.
 (If necessary, close the VM, then select this menu option.)
 There is a blue doo-hickey that you can click to reinitialize the address.
 MAC addresses are meant to be unique.
 The DNS servers set up by the college allocate IP addresses based on the presence of a MAC address.
 If two VMs have the same MAC address, then the machine that logs on first will get on the Internet, but the second machine will usually get errors when it tries to access the Internet.

-After the file has been imported via the simple wizard, select the new item in VirtualBox and choose Start from the menu or icon bar.
+After the file has been imported via the simple wizard and the MAC address is updated, select the new item in VirtualBox and choose Start from the menu or icon bar.

 NOTE: If you get a warning about USB drivers, this usually means that the Virtual Box Extension Pack is not installed.
 This could be due to a mistake by the Bellevue College IS department.
 If you have the rights, install them from here.
 To install, just double click on the download.
 If all else fails, go to Settings | USB for your VM and turn USB off for now.